 We’re very pleased that you are interested in coming to St. Nicholas’ Church for a baptism (or ‘christening’ – it means the same thing).
 It is a good idea to spend am moment thinking about what baptism is all about, so that you can be sure this is what you want, and so that you can think about what this involves for you, and for your child, so please read the explanation below.
 If you want to go ahead, please go along to the Enquiry Evening every Monday night (except Bank Holidays) in the church from 7.30pm – 8.15pm.
-We are also delighted to welcome adults who wish to be baptised – please contact Liz England to find about more about this.
+We are also delighted to welcome adults who wish to be baptised – please contact Sue Richardson to find about more about this.

 What is baptism?